Dang-Hoang-Tung/Text-chunking-TTS/README.md

 #### Reasoning (Why these choices help TTS)

+We try to keep each chunk as one coherent thought, with punctuation that matches how you'd speak it aloud.

-- Paragraphs are structural units, we don’t cross them.
+- Paragraphs are structural units, we don't cross them.
 - Sentences are natural prosodic units, simple default chunks.
-- Commas are softer boundaries used as fallback before hard cuts.
+- Commas are softer boundaries, another simple default.
 - Subordinators (when/while/before/until/...) mark clause boundaries, which are good secondary pause points for long sentences.

-Normalization

-TTS handles commas and sentence endings more predictably than arbitrary dashes.

-Turning -though possibly inaccurately- into , though possibly inaccurately, makes the aside sound like a natural parenthetical.

-Preserving hyphenated compounds keeps pronunciation and meaning correct.

-Clean spacing avoids odd pauses or tokenization issues.

-👉 Overall: we try to keep each chunk as one coherent thought, with punctuation that matches how you’d speak it aloud.

-1. Extending to Other Languages
+## 4. Extending to Other Languages

-To support languages beyond English, we’d need to rethink:
+Some of the things we would need to change to support languages beyond English:

-Sentence boundaries: different punctuation (e.g. 。 in Japanese/Chinese, ¿/¡ in Spanish).
+- Sentence boundaries: different punctuation (e.g. `。` in Japanese/Chinese, `¿/¡` in Spanish).

-Clause markers: other languages have different subordinating conjunctions; our English list won’t apply.
+- Clause markers: other languages have different subordinators or conjunctions; our English list won't apply.

-Dash & hyphen conventions: usage and meaning can differ by language.
+- Dash conventions: usage and meaning can differ by language.

-Tokenization: languages without spaces (Chinese, Japanese, Thai) need proper word segmentation; our [A-Za-z]+ assumptions break.
+- Tokenization: some languages don't use spaces (Chinese, Japanese, Thai), so breaking the text at a space won't work.
+(We would need to be careful not to break characters that go together)

-Prosody & style: natural pause points and typical sentence lengths vary by language.
+- Prosody: average sentence lengths and natural pause points vary across languages.

-A robust multilingual version would likely need per-language configs (sentence-ending marks, subordinator lists, dash rules) and possibly a language-aware tokenizer instead of simple English regexes.
+To build a multi-lingual tool for text chunking, we would need a robust heuristics engine that runs on per-language custom configs (sentence-ending marks, subordinator lists, discourse rules, language-aware tokenizer).

+Crucially, we would need domain experts in natural languages to craft such heuristics configs.

+## 5. Thinking Far Ahead

+There are improvements to be made on these simple heuristics:

+- Short chunks can be merged: if chunks are semantically relevant, they can be merged while staying under the 200 character limit.
+This would give the TTS model more context for natural speech.
+- Semantics, semantics: the current version uses simple heuristic.
+ML models can more accurately capture these complex rules (especially neural nets) across languages.
+That may help produce better heuristics.
+  - Making ML-based approaches practical: ML-based methods may be sufficiently performant if we can shrink the neural net size required to capture their intricacies. (so they can run on device!).
+We start with heuristics and supervised learning to teach them, then find ways to shrink the models.
+- Streaming: currently the script takes a whole text input and chunks them.
+A more TTS-friendly version would consume from a stream and generate chunks on the fly.